ftbjs/ftb-cli/README.md

 ```sh
  ftb init [name] // vue or react
 ```
-> Currently, React cli is ready, Vue will supporting later.
+> Currently, React cli is released, Vue will supporting later.

 ## Run in local
 ```js